Austin Public Health

 Environmental Vector Control

-Mosquitoes are present in Central Texas year-round, but the population is largest and most active from May through November.
-During this period, Austin Public Health monitors the population and tests for mosquito-borne viruses.
-Those that carry West Nile Virus (WNV) are of particular concern.
+Mosquitoes are present year‑round in Central Texas, with peak activity from May through November.
+During this season, Austin Public Health traps, identifies, and tests mosquito pools (groups of mosquitoes) for mosquito‑borne viruses, including West Nile Virus (WNV).

 A map of Austin-Travis County by zip code.
 Highlighted zip codes indicate a mosquito pool tested positive for West Nile Virus or a mosquito-borne virus.